Shepherd Bushiri: Fees for public dinners

-Investment schemes

-Allegedly, during a church service in March 2017, Bushiri announced that he wanted to make members of his church into millionaires.
-Congregants were then told via e-mail to invest at least R100 000 in cash with him within the next two days and were promised a 50% return within 30 banking days.
-Those that could not bring cash with them to the church were sent banking details of a company, Rising Estates, the directors of which are Bushiri lieutenants, Willah Mudolo, Duncan Oduor Otieno and Kit Ching Catherine Kum.
-Almost two years later, the people who gave Bushiri money claimed to have not received anything back.

-The investment scheme appears to be linked to Palambano Investments as six congregants from Bushiri's church claim they were told that the money they donated would be invested in Zambia in "gold minerals" as part of a Palamabo investment scheme.
-The congregants provided proof that the money had been paid into the ECG's First National Bank account.
-East London, Eastern Cape police spokesperson Captain Mluleki Mbi confirmed that a case had been opened against Palambano Investments and its directors in response to a complaint by Nombeko Dwesini, one of Bushiri's congregants.

 Paternity

-It is alleged that in 2010, Bushiri impregnated a teenage Malawian woman, whom he met in 2007 in their home town, Mzimba.
+It is alleged that in 2010, Bushiri impregnated a teenage Malawian woman, whom he met in 2007 in their hometown, Mzimba.
 It is further claimed that he bribed her with a cheque for 80000 Malawian kwacha (about R1500) to have an abortion but that the cheque bounced.
 The woman subsequently gave birth in 2011 to a girl who "is the spitting image of Bushiri and it is widely known in the district that he is the biological father", according to the father of the woman.
 The woman is now married and the family alleges that they "kept quiet out of fear".
 The village that the woman and child live in broke the news before the family approached Bushiri.
 Bushiri claims that the cheque was stolen from him and that, on the day the woman claims he made her pregnant, Bushiri was at a police station dealing with an attempted hijacking.
 In 2018, the mother again tried to get maintenance via the courts but was unsuccessful.
 Family members of the girl claim that Bushiri admits to the allegations in private, despite his public denials and have demanded a paternity test.
 His lawyer, Terrence Baloyi, did not respond to emails, text messages and calls from City Press seeking comment.